 - 1. Uses and structures which: - a.
-Are customarily accessory and clearly incidental and subordinate to permitted or permissible uses and structures. - b.
-Are located on the same lot as the permitted or permissible use or structure, or on a contiguous lot in the same ownership. - c.
-Do not involve operations or structures not in keeping with the character of the district.
+Are customarily accessory and clearly incidental and subordinate to permitted uses and structures. - b.
+Are located on the same lot as the permitted use or structure, or on a contiguous lot in the same ownership. - c.
+Do not involve operations or structures not in keeping with the character of the district. - 2.
+On-site signs (see also Section 4.2).

-- 2. On-site signs (see also Section 4.19). - 3.
-Outdoor storage yard in connection with permitted or permissible use only; provided, this provision shall not permit wrecking yards (including automobile wrecking yard), junk yards, or yards used in whole or in part for scrap or salvage operations or for processing, storage, display, or sales of any scrap, salvage, or second-hand building materials, junk automotive vehicles, or second-hand automotive parts. - 4.
-On the same premises and in connection with permitted principal uses and structure dwelling units only for the occupancy by owners of employees thereof.
+3. Outdoor storage yard in connection with permitted use only; provided, this provision shall not permit wrecking yards (including automobile wrecking yard), junk yards, or yards used in whole or in part for scrap or salvage operations or for processing, storage, display, or sales of any scrap, salvage, or second-hand building materials, junk automotive vehicles, or second-hand automotive parts.

-- 1. Manufacturing activities, except as specifically permitted or permissible. - 2.
-Class I landfills and Class III landfills (construction and demolition landfills). - 3.
-Any other uses or structures not specifically, provisionally, or by reasonable implication permitted herein.
-Any use which is potentially dangerous, noxious, or offensive to neighboring uses in the district or to those who pass on public ways by reason of smoke, odor, noise, glare, fumes, gas, vibration, threat of fire or explosion, emission of particulate matter, interference with radio or television reception, radiation, or likely for other reasons to be incompatible with the character of the district.
-Performance standards apply (see Section 4.19.20).
+- 1. Manufacturing activities, except as specifically permitted. - 2.
+Any other uses or structures not specifically, provisionally or by reasonable implication permitted herein.
+Any use which is potentially dangerous, noxious or offensive to neighboring uses in the district or to those who pass on public ways by reason of smoke, odor, noise, glare, fumes, gas, vibration, threat of fire or explosion, emission of particulate matter, interference with radio or television reception, radiation or likely for other reasons to be incompatible with the character of the district.
+Performance standards apply (see Section 4.2) - 3.
+Simulated gambling device establishments (see Section 2.1 for definition of simulated gambling device and Section 4.2 for supplementary regulations). - 4.
+Slot machine establishments (see Section 2.1 for definition of slot machines and Section 4.2 for supplementary regulations).

-- A. Special Exceptions (see Articles 12 and 13) - 1.
-Wholesale, warehouse, or storage use in completely enclosed buildings.
+- 1. Wholesale, warehouse or storage use in completely enclosed buildings.
 However, bulk storage of flammable liquids is not permitted. - 2.
-Package store for sale of alcoholic beverages, bar, tavern, or cocktail lounge. - 3.
-Off-site signs (see also Section 4.19). - 4.
-Truck stops and automotive service stations (see Section 4.19 for special design standards for automotive service stations). - 5.
+Package store for sale of alcoholic beverages, bar, tavern or cocktail lounge. - 3.
+Off-site signs (see also Section 4.2). - 4.
+Truck stops and automotive service stations (see Section 4.2 for special design standards for automotive service stations). - 5.
 Service establishments such as crematory. - 6.
 Agricultural fairs and fairground activities, livestock auction arenas. - 7.
 Commercial tourist attractions. - 8.
 Building trades contractor with on premises storage yard for materials and equipment. - 9.
-Private clubs and lodges. - 10.
-Bed and breakfast inns. - 11.
-Light manufacturing, assembling, processing (including food processing, but not slaughter houses), packaging, or fabricating in a completely enclosed building not to exceed 10,000 square feet of gross floor area.
+Public buildings and facilities.